Skip to main content

 • The S-ICD leaves the vasculature untouched, thereby reducing the risk of acute and future complications associated with transvenous leads.

-• Eliminating device leads within the vasculature is particularly important for ICD-indicated patients with co-morbidities such as diabetes and renal disease who often are at an increased risk of infection and may have vascular access issues.2
+• Eliminating device leads within the vasculature is particularly important for ICD-indicated patients with co-morbidities such as diabetes and renal disease who often are at an increased risk of infection and may have vascular access issues.3

 • No statistical difference in device-related complications at the median 4-year follow-up.

-S-ICD: A Smart Alternative to TV-ICD
+S-ICD: A smart alternative to TV-ICD

 Because it avoids some of the more major complications associated with the TV-ICD, including serious infection and lead-related complications, data shows that the S-ICD is an appropriate and potentially desirable alternative for primary and secondary ICD-indicated patients who do not require pacing.

-• 2-incision technique was utilized in 70% of all S-ICD implants.
+• 2-incision technique was utilized in 70% of all S-ICD implants

-• Appropriate shock rates for the S-ICD group were higher than the TV-ICD group; only one patient with an S-ICD was converted to a CRT-D at two years for slow VT where ATP could potentially benefit.
+• Appropriate shock rates for the S-ICD group were higher than the TV-ICD group; only one patient with an S-ICD was converted to a CRT-D at two years for slow VT where ATP could potentially benefit

 When it comes to reducing complications, lowering mortality rates and cutting costs, avoiding infected TV-ICD leads can go a long way.